-The party calling a witness asks open ended questions seeking for that witness to related what they saw, heard, or felt.
-Once a party is finished asking their questions, the opposing party is entitled to cross-examine that witness.
+The party calling a witness asks open-ended questions seeking the witness to relate what they saw, heard, or felt.
+Once that party is finished asking their questions, the opposing party is entitled to cross-examine that witness.

 Cross-examination is intended to flush out whether the witness was actually able to see, recall, or hear what they say they have.
 Further, cross-examination can be used to discredit the witness by creating some doubt as to their honesty.